 There appears to be no remaining tangible evidence of the crash on the west side of Potton, involving Stirling IV identification LK207, MA-W on Thursday, 19th October 1944 piloted by Flt Lt Ross Levy RNZAF of 161 Squadron, for 3 Group out of Tempsford.

-It seems the crew were carrying out a flight test on the recently received aircraft, which were replacing the squadron's Halifax bombers, when it broke up over the town, and fell in two large pieces, all the crew being killed.
+It seems the crew were carrying out a flight test on the recently delivered aircraft when it broke up over the town, and fell in two large pieces, all the crew being killed.
 A farmer friend, sadly no longer with us, remembered this crash vividly, as it occurred near his school.
 He recalled the schoolchildren made up special notices for each of the crew, and I had hoped there may be some of this history remaining at the school, but it seems to have been disposed of in a later clear up.

 It is possible this aircraft had been involved in a heavy landing only a few days before, and was on a trial flight.
 It is reported that despite facing imminent death, the pilot wrestled the front fuselage of the plane away from Potton School and saved countless schoolchildren's lives.
 I do not believe he was sufficiently posthumously rewarded or recognised for this incredible action.